**Global foods market

 Directions:

-1. Start heating a Chinese wok or any deep cooking pan, pour in 3 tbsp of cooking oil
+1. Start heating a Chinese wok or any deep cooking pan, pour in 3 tbsp

 2. When oil is hot, sauté garlic until brownish